Photo caption: Individuals bicycling on roadway shoulder, courtesy of Pedestrian and Bicycle Informaton Center

 FRA ensures the safe movement of people and goods by rail, through regulatory and inspection work, investments to develop and improve the rail network, and through research and technology development.
 FRA has worked to identify safety risks and to improve the safety of pedestrians and bicyclists at grade crossings, gathering information on signals, signs, and other devices used to prevent non-motorized fatalities.

-U.S. DOT also manages the TIGER Discretionary Grant Program, which has funded important planning and capital investments for bicycle and pedestrian safety.
-Over six rounds of TIGER grants, $153 million have been awarded specifically for bicycle and pedestrian improvements, in addition to many more roadway and transit projects that included pedestrian and bicyclist amenities as one element.
-In the sixth round of TIGER, $25 million was awarded to New York City DOT for street safety and greenway projects that are critical components of the city’s Vision Zero safety agenda.
+U.S. DOT also manages the TIGER (now BUILD) Discretionary Grant Program, which has funded important planning and capital investments for bicycle and pedestrian safety.
+Over nine rounds of TIGER grants, hundreds of millions of dollars have been awarded for bicycle and pedestrian improvements, in addition to many more roadway and transit projects that included pedestrian and bicyclist amenities as one element.

 There are many agencies and individuals at the State and local jurisdictional level who have a significant role in determining how safe the transportation network will be.
 The decision to create and maintain a safe space in the transportation infrastructure to accommodate pedestrians and bicyclists is the responsibility of State and local transportation agencies and MPOs, who plan, design, build, and maintain the roads, sidewalks, and stations.
 State and local safety enforcement agencies also have a responsibility to ensure that the public is aware of safety laws and regulations, and that these laws are enforced.
 Finally, the elected officials for these jurisdictions can choose to sponsor and pass laws that further enhance the behavioral, infrastructural, and vehicular safety.